adithyasampatoor/AlbumPhotoAPI/README.md

 # Description

-An Album Photo Project where you will find an API to add create an Album, add Photos to the Album.
+An Album Photo Project where you will find a RESTFUL API to add create an Album, add Photos to the Album.

 ##Following were taken care of